Pregnancy Calculator — Calculate Your Due Date

 Click "Calculate Now"

-The calculator uses Naegele's Rule — the medically accepted standard for due date calculation.
+The calculator uses the medically accepted Naegele's Rule to calculate your expected due date.

 🎉